loafey/master-thesis/Thesis/5.0. Discussion/Usage.typ

 #figure(
   caption: [
-    Benchmark comparing the average time needed to calculate the Fibonacci numbers 30 to 40 in the two different implementations.
+    Benchmark comparing the average time needed to calculate the fibonacci numbers 30 to 40 in the two different implementations.
   ],
   [#canvas(